Statuses in Latin with translation. Quotes in Latin with translation

 I hate and love.
 You ask why I do this?

-I do not know, but I feel that this is being done, and I go out in torment
+I don’t know, but I feel that this is happening, and I go out in torment

 Omnia vincit amor et nos cedamus amori.